 Mrs Woodward is the Designated Safeguarding Lead, in her absence Mrs Crutchley or Mrs Symes act as the Designated Person.
-The named governor with responsibility for Safeguarding is Mrs Lisa Blackburn
+The named governor with responsibility for Safeguarding is Mrs Vickie Best

 If you have concerns about a child’s safety or wellbeing, please do not hesitate to contact any one at the school.